 A member of our Financial Services staff will meet with you personally to help you determine the financial assistance that may be available to you.
-The college currently participates in Federal Pell Grants, Direct Loans, Plus Loans, SEOG and private programs to help students defray the cost of their education.
+The college currently participates in Federal Pell Grants, Direct Loans, Plus Loans, SEOG, TOPS, WIOA, Veteran’s Education Benefits, private programs, and other scholarships to help students defray the cost of their education.

 The primary purpose of financial aid is to provide monetary assistance to students who can benefit from a post-secondary education, but who cannot do so without financial assistance.
 It is believed that when an individual has the opportunity to develop his or her capacity, that person not only enhances him or herself, but contributes greatly to our society.